Avoiding GroupThink in the Hiring Process

 - Don't Presume you Can Evaluate Cultural Fit from a Resume.
 When you and your colleagues are deciding who to bring in for an interview, be sure to interview people who demonstrate the key competencies, even if their backgrounds are unfamiliar to you.
 (Unless you are clairvoyant, you cannot accurately determine cultural fit factors and attributes from a resume, you can only learn it in the interview.)

-- Engineer the Post-Interview Debriefing Carefully: When you are gathering interview feedback from participants, be very careful to allow introverts enough time to think before you ask the extroverts their opinion.
+- Engineer the Post-Interview Debriefing Carefully: Some people wisely recommend you gather feedback privately, rather than in a group setting.
+But if you choose to gather gathe interview feedback in a group setting, be very careful to allow introverts enough time to think before you ask the extroverts their opinion.
 (I suggest 5 minutes of silent reflection before discussion.)
 Also be sure to allow less powerful people to speak before the more powerful people, or everyone will tend to echo the boss's comments.
 (Research shows that more powerful people are more certain of their opinions, so letting them speak first squelches dissenting perspectives.)

 - Ask Smarter Questions of Your Colleagues: In debriefing after an interview, do not start with big questions like, "Who should we hire?"
 That's far too complex and with too many variables for most people to give an appropriate answer.
 Also avoid vague questions like, "What did you think of that candidate?"
 These kinds of questions invite a sea of opinions, often bringing noise rather than clarity to your hiring decision.
 And some people feel obligated to defend their ill-informed opinions, wasting everyone's time.